openvinotoolkit/model_server/.github/pull_request_template.md

 - [ ] The documentation updated.

-- [ ] Data type and buffer overflows checked.
+- [ ] Does this change follow security best practices
 - [ ] Avoid TOCTOU race conditions.